apache/nuttx/arch/arm/src/stm32l4/README.txt

 IWDG     : works
 MMCSD    : TODO
 ADC      : TODO
-DAC      : TODO
+DAC      : Code written, to be tested
 DMA2D    : TODO (Chrom-Art Accelerator for image manipulation)

 New peripherals with implementation to be written from scratch These are Low Priority TODO items, unless someone requests or contributes it.

-TSC      : TODO (Touch Screen Controller)
+FIREWALL : Code written, to be tested, requires support from ldscript TSC      : TODO (Touch Screen Controller)
 SWP      : TODO (Single wire protocol master, to connect with NFC enabled
          : SIM cards)
-LPUART   : TODO (Low power UART working with LSE at low baud rates) LPTIMER  : TODO (Low power TIMER)
-OPAMP    : TODO (Analog operational amplifier)
+LPUART   : TODO (Low power UART working with LSE at low baud rates) LPTIM    : Code written, to be tested (Low power TIMER) OPAMP    : TODO (Analog operational amplifier)
 COMP     : There is some code (Analog comparators) DFSDM    : TODO (Digital Filter and Sigma-Delta Modulator)